 The Silent Era

 Decades later in 2011, The Artist was released, releasing a silent movie to modern audiences who responded enthusiastically.
-That year, the film won the Academy Award for Best Picture and Best Actor for Jean Dujardin.
+Not only was the film intentionally silent but it was about an actor who couldn't transition to sound, perhaps because of his thick French accent, or maybe he just wasn't as engaging as in the silent films that made him famous.
+Incidentally, this film about an obsolete form of filmmaking won the Academy Award for Best Picture and Best Actor for Jean Dujardin.

 Silent for Scares

-Mr. Cotton from Pirates of the Caribbean is the perfect example of the rough life that the pirates in the film lead, having had his tongue cut out and communicates via his pet parrot.
+Mr. Cotton from Pirates of the Caribbean is the perfect example of the rough life that the pirates in the film lead, having had his tongue cut out, he communicates via his pet parrot.
 It’s an absurd yet intriguing character trait that adds weight to this simple adventure story.

 When They Do Speak, It's Powerful